Gorn: Fictional history

 According to the Starfleet Technical Manual, the Gorn are from Tau Lacertae IX.

 The Gorn had contact with the Orion Syndicate as early as 2154.
 The name of their government was established as the Gorn Hegemony in the Star Trek: Enterprise episode "Bound".

 In the episode "Arena" of the original Star Trek TV series, the Enterprise pursues an alien ship of previously unknown design after it had attacked an Earth colony.
 A powerful race known as the Metrons force the captains of both ships to fight to settle the dispute.
-During the episode, it is discovered that the alien race calls themselves Gorn.
+During the episode, the alien race is found to call themselves Gorn.
 This formal first contact with the Federation occurred at Cestus III in 2267.

 A Gorn appeared in the Star Trek: The Animated Series episode "The Time Trap".

 Although the Gorn made territorial claims in the Cestus system in 2267, the Federation had a settlement there by 2371, indicating tension later softened enough for it to become a trading site between them or the Gorn had ceded the territory or had joined the Federation.

 In 2005, an episode of Star Trek: Enterprise featured a Gorn (albeit in the Mirror Universe) in the episode "In a Mirror, Darkly Part II".
-In that episode, the Gorn (whose name was Slar) was an overseer of a group of slaves belonging to the Mirror Universe's Tholians in an attempt to steal technology from the Constitution-class NCC-1764 Defiant which had been transferred into the Mirror Universe from ours.
+In that episode, the Gorn (whose name was Slar) was an overseer of a group of slaves belonging to the Mirror Universe's Tholians in an attempt to steal technology from the Constitution-class NCC-1764 Defiant, which had been transferred into the Mirror Universe from ours.
 Slar hid in the ship's corridors and killed several crewmembers until it was killed by Jonathan Archer.

-A Gorn was slated to appear in the movie Star Trek: Nemesis as a friend of Worf at Riker's bachelor party, according to an interview given by John Logan to Star Trek Communicator in 2003, but the scene was not in the final version of the film.
+A Gorn was slated to appear in the movie Star Trek: Nemesis as a friend of Worf's at Riker's bachelor party, according to an interview given by John Logan to Star Trek Communicator in 2003, but the scene was not in the final version of the film.